Auchentiber: The Cleikum Inn

 Mistress Dods was the landlady of the Cleikum Inn near Peebles which hosted the gatherings of the Cleikum Club.
 The aim of the club, which counted Sir Walter Scott among its members, was to celebrate our Scottish national literature.
 They certainly were among the first organisations to celebrate a Burns' Night.
 Mistress Dods was a superb cook and rigorous task-master.
 Staff ' and guests ' trembled before her!
 Her major publication 'The Cook's and Housewife's Manual' had the same iconic relationship to Scottish cuisine as that of Mrs Beaton to households south of the border.
 The name of the inn may reflect the popularity of Sir Walter Scott's novels at the time.
 The inn may have lost out to competition from the 'Blair Tavern' or to Burnhouse which had several inns at one time.

 James Samuel Wyper was born on 24 October 1920, at Shettleston in Glasgow.
 When he was two years old he moved with his parents and sisters Violet, Margaret and Tilda to rural Auchentiber near Kilwinning in Ayrshire where their home was a former old coaching inn, the iron rings for tethering horses still embedded in the outer walls.
 James's sister Margaret remained at the Inn nursing both her parents until their death.
 She married her husband Duncan Hyslop at the nearby Benslie Parish Church and her daughter Margaret was born in the house.
 When her brother James sold the house Margaret and her family moved to Uplawmoor.
 A lay-by now exists at the site of the Cleikum Inn.
-Disaster befell all occupants of this Inn which is said to have been haunted by William Wallace trying to return to Elderslie.
-Illnesses, particularly blood disorders, afflicted all who lived in this Inn for any length of time.

 Jamieson records that the inn at Burnhouse was nicknames the 'Trap 'Em Inn', the one at Lugton was called the 'Lug 'Em Inn', that at Auchentiber the 'Cleek 'Em Inn', and finally the one at Torranyard was called the 'Turn 'Em Out.'